dining-room-edwardian-house-tunbridge-by-De-Hasse-Architectural-and-Interior-Design.jpg

 sofa-1-edwardian-house-tunbridge-by-De-Hasse-Architectural-and-Interior-Design.jpg

-Opening up the ground floor was integral to the refurbishment of the house to offer creative and versatile accommodation and offer a warm and eclectic aesthetic to an old house for modern living.
+A renovation of an Edwardian house which had fallen into disrepair has given a new lease of life to a fantastic building with high ceilings, huge windows and lovely proportions.
+Opening up the ground floor was integral to the refurbishment of the house to offer creative and versatile accommodation and a warm and eclectic aesthetic to an old house for modern living.

 windows-edwardian-house-tunbridge-by-De-Hasse-Architectural-and-Interior-Design.jpg